fe80Grau/ytdlp2STRM/README.md

 * Thank you https://github.com/seiya-dev
 * This doesn't need a channel_list.json file

-## SX3 - Anime en Català (Catalan Anime)
-* Last mp4 url only works if it's requested from Spain IP.
-This plugin have http_get_proxy and http_get_proxy_url to set an http get proxy , for example http://proxy/?address=

 ## main.py
 A little script to serve yt-dlp video/audio as HTTP data throught Flask and dynamic URLs.
 We can use this dynamic URLs with youtube id video in url like http://127.0.0.1:5000/youtube/direct/FxCqhXVc9iY and open it with VLC or save it in .strm file (works in Jellyfin)